Rare and Limited Herend Patterns

 There are very precious unique designs hidden from the customers.
 These are the limited edition patterns that are already sold out.

-Many collectors are looking for limited versions only as they can be brought to auctions with a determined quality.
+Many collectors only look for limited versions as they can be brought to auctions with a determined quality.

 - Limited to 15 pieces

 - Limited to 150 pieces

 These patterns are offered by Herend only as long as the limit is reached.
 Afterward, Herend will not sell you a new set.

 On the back of the limited porcelain is a serial number “14/25” in case of a 25-piece limitation.
 You also receive a printed certificate that states the:

 - Time of creation